 Mindset is everything, friends.
 Around here, I chat a lot about running a hobby vs. a business.
 You can read my article on the IRS’ opinion on this matter here for some official guidance and legal definitions and such.

 If you’re here on my site, you are most likely running a business!
 Whether you know it or not…whether you want to admit it or not.
+(Psst… if you aren’t sure whether you’re really a hobby or a business, make sure to check out my free workshop on this topic here!)

 Today, I want to shift focus from a legal discussion of hobby vs. business to discussing the mental, emotional, and financial benefits of treating your creative endeavor like a legitimate business.